 7.1.
-Employees who desire to attend Union business functions or programs shall request leave at least fourteen (14) calendar days prior to the planned absence.
-The Chief, or designee, shall determine if the leave will be approved.
-If approved, the leave will either be accrued and unused annual leave time, unused compensatory time, or leave without pay.
+Employees who desire to attend Union business functions or programs shall request time off at least fourteen (14) calendar days prior to the planned absence.
+The Chief, or designee, shall determine if the absence will be approved.
+If approved, the leave will either be accrued and unused vacation time off, unused compensatory time, or unpaid time off.

 7.2.
 Union Shop Stewards shall be allowed a total of thirty-two (32) working hours per year without loss of pay to participate in Union training seminars.
 Upon request, additional time off may be granted.
 Said time off must be approved in advance by the Chief of Police or designee and will be contingent upon the department’s ability to provide proper work coverage during the requested time off.